-The first year of fellowship is predominantly focused on clinical training.
+The first year of the Pediatric Pulmonology Fellowship is predominantly focused on clinical training.

 Fellows spend ten months in the inpatient and outpatient settings, including a one month rotation in Otolaryngology learning about diseases of the ear, nose, throat, and airways.
 They each have a continuity clinic one half-day per week, allowing them to follow patients throughout all three years of their training.